peteash10/instructionsforhumans.com/index.md

 ![](http://instructionsforhumans.com/images/ifhlogo.png)

+Instructions for Humans is a new body of work by artist [Pete Ashton](http://art.peteashton.com) exploring human interactions with the massive, opaque systems that mediate our experience of the world and inform our understanding.
+The focus is on contemporary data surveillance through machine learning systems, using them as a framework to explore how systems of control can be abused by agents of power.

-Instructions for Humans is a new body of work by artist [Pete Ashton](http://art.peteashton.com), anchored on an exhibition at [BOM (Birmingham Open Media)](http://bom.org.uk) in the centre of Birmingham, a city in the centre of Britain, a country in the North West of Europe.
+It is anchored on an exhibition at [BOM (Birmingham Open Media)](http://bom.org.uk) in the centre of Birmingham, a city in the centre of Britain, a country in the North West of Europe.

 The exhibition runs from September 12th to December 16th 2017 and is open Wednesday to Saturday, 12-5pm.